-Consolidated operating income in 2023 was \$300.5 million as compared with \$263.1 million in 2022.
-This increase was primarily due to new base rates resulting from the Montana rate review, lower non-recoverable Montana electric supply costs, higher Montana property tax tracker collections, and lower property and other taxes not recoverable within trackers, partly offset by lower electric and natural gas retail volumes, higher depreciation and depletion expense, and higher operating, maintenance, and administrative expense.
+Consolidated operating income in 2024 was \$323.3 million as compared with \$300.5 million in 2023.
+This increase was primarily due to new base rates in Montana and South Dakota, electric transmission revenue, Montana interim rates, subject to refund, and Montana property tax tracker collections.
+These were offset in part by non-recoverable Montana electric supply costs, a less favorable QF liability adjustment, electric and natural gas retail volumes, depreciation, operating, and administrative and general costs.

-Consolidated interest expense in 2023 was \$114.6 million, as compared with \$100.1 million in 2022.
+Consolidated interest expense in 2024 was \$131.7 million, as compared with \$114.6 million in 2023.
 This increase was due to higher borrowings and interest rates, partly offset by higher capitalization of AFUDC.

-Consolidated other income in 2023 was \$15.8 million, as compared with \$19.4 million in 2022.
-This decrease was primarily due to an increase in the non-service cost component of pension expense, partly offset by the prior year CREP penalty and higher capitalization of AFUDC.
+Consolidated other income in 2024 was \$23.0 million, as compared with \$15.8 million in 2023.
+This increase was primarily due to a \$2.3 million reversal of a previously expensed Community Renewable Energy Project penalty due to a favorable legal ruling, higher capitalization of AFUDC, a decrease in the non-service cost component of pension expense, and an increase in the value of deferred shares held in trust for deferred compensation, offset in part by a \$2.5 million non-cash impairment of an alternative energy storage equity investment.

-Consolidated income tax expense in 2023 was \$7.5 million, as compared to an income tax benefit of \$0.6 million in 2022.
-Our effective tax rate for the twelve months ended December 31, 2023 was 3.7 percent as compared with (0.3) percent for the same period of 2022.
+Consolidated income tax benefit in 2024 was \$9.4 million, as compared to an income tax expense of \$7.5 million in 2023.
+Our effective tax rate for the twelve months ended December 31, 2024 was (4.4) percent as compared with 3.7 percent for the same period of 2023.
+As further discussed in Note 12 - Income Taxes, income tax benefit for the twelve months ended December 31, 2024, includes a \$21.0 million benefit related to a reduction in our unrecognized tax benefits, inclusive of \$4.1 million of previously accrued interest (\$16.9 million net of interest).
+Additionally, during the twelve months ended December 31, 2024, we filed a tax accounting method change with the IRS consistent with the guidance for natural gas transmission and distribution property.
+This resulted in an income tax benefit of \$7.0 million during 2024, related to repair costs that were previously capitalized for tax purposes in the 2022 and prior tax years.
 Income tax expense for the twelve months ended December 31, 2023, includes a one-time \$3.2 million expense for the reduction of previously claimed alternative minimum tax credits as well as a \$3.2 million benefit related to a reduction in our unrecognized tax benefits.

-We currently estimate our effective tax rate will range between 12.0 percent to 14.0 percent in 2024.
-Based on the significant NOL we generated during the year ended December 31, 2023, we anticipate paying minimal cash for income taxes into 2028.
+We currently estimate our effective tax rate will range between 13.0 percent to 17.0 percent in 2025.
+Based on the significant NOL income tax position we have, we anticipate paying minimal cash for income taxes into 2028.